elves/elvish.io/src/learn/unique-semantics.md

 So how does `put` work differently from `echo` under the hood?

-The standard output in Elvish is actually made up of two parts: one traditional **byte-oriented file**, and one internal **value-oriented channel**.
-The `echo` command writes to the former, serializing its arguments into a sequence of bytes; while the `put` command writes to the latter, preserving all the internal structures of the values.
+In Elvish, the standard output is made up of two parts: one traditional byte-oriented **file**, and one internal **value-oriented channel**.
+The `echo` command writes to the file, so it has to serialize its arguments into strings; the `put` command writes to the value-oriented channel, preserving all the internal structures of the values.

 If you invoke `put` directly from the command prompt, the values it output have a leading `▶`: